 Coke vs. Pepsi, McDonalds vs. Burger King and now, Peloton vs. Apple Fitness+!
-The ultimate battle of the fitness apps.
-Peloton is the undoubtedly the leader in the at-home spin movement and has a several year head start which was only bolstered by the pandemic.
+The ultimate battle of the fitness apps and the best app for spinning.
+Peloton is undoubtedly the leader in the at-home spin movement and has a several year head start which was only bolstered by the pandemic.
 Its instructors are now celebrities with their own clothing lines and a massive social media following.
 If you have been following my blog, you know that while I cannot afford a Peloton bike (I started with a Sunny and after a couple of years upgraded to a Keiser M3i) I am a HUGE fan of the Peloton App – spin, cardio, HIIT, yoga – the classes are all exceptional.

 But now Apple Fitness+ is in town with guns blazing!
 Apple Fitness+ is Apple’s new fitness app powered by Apple Watch (it doesn’t work without the watch).
 I thought it would be helpful if I provided a comparison between the two based on my early experiences.